cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 2. From the operations center dashboard, select **All** to view all folders on the operations center.
 3. Navigate to the **admin** folder, and then select the **backup-all-controllers** Cluster Operations job.

-Restore operation can be done on demand at the controller level from the preconfigured restore job.
+Restore operations can be done on-demand at the controller level from the preconfigured restore job.

 ##### Create a Velero backup schedule